giuliodondi/kOS-Shuttle_OPS1/README.md

 - disable SSME gimballing

 The script then enters an infinite loop displaying the results of an orbital analysis, calculating the erros with respect to the desired orbit.
 At this point you can halt the script with ctrl+C in the script window.
 **Do not forget that the nominal ascent puts the shuttle on a trajectory that dips back into the atmosphere for ET disposal.
-You must perform mamually an OMS bun to circularise.**
+You must perform manually an OMS bun to circularise.**

 ## RTLS abort